 Many patients have concerns and ask questions about hernia mesh: “I’ve heard of lawsuits due to mesh” is a common topic which is raised.
 There is an abundance of negative information online and throughout the patient community on all of the risks and complications that can be associated with the use of hernia mesh.

 However, there isn’t clear, easily understood information about the benefits of using mesh in hernia repairs.
-We hope that by reading the information below, you’ll understand more about why hernias occur, why we choose to use mesh for most of our hernia repairs, the benefits of using hernia mesh, and some of the actual risks of hernia mesh.
+While our center often provides no mesh tissue repairs for hernias, we hope that by reading the information below, you’ll understand more about why hernias occur, why most patients will benefit from a mesh hernia repair, and some of the actual risks of hernia mesh.

 How Hernias Form